Frequently Asked Questions

 *Be discussed directly – and in person- with a coach.

 *Focus solely on your child – no reference should be made to another player.

-Answer: Practice times for all ages will be for 75-90 minutes between approximately 5:45-9:30 pm, depending on their age.
+Answer: Practice times for all ages will be for 75-90 minutes between approximately 5:30-9:30 pm, depending on their age.
 Most practices are held at Alvarez High School, conveniently located on the Cranston/Providence line and two minutes from Route 95 and Route 10.
-We also utilize Moses Brown High School in Providence and Mount Saint Charles Academy in Woonsocket.
+We also utilize the Johnston Indoor Complex, Moses Brown High School in Providence and Mount Saint Charles Academy in Woonsocket.

 Question: How many practices are there in a week?

 Answer: Each team practices twice a week.
 One of those practices focuses solely on skill development.
 For that practice, coaches use stations to teach and reinforce the main basketball concepts, utilizing drills that build on each other throughout the season.
 The second practice of the week is a team practice that focuses on skill development as well as team concepts of basketball.

 Question: What happens if my child misses a practice or game?

 Answer: Please inform the coach directly if your child will miss a practice/game, unless it is the skill development practice.
 By doing so you will give the coach ample time to prepare a new practice/coaching strategy.